srikanthkakumanu/do-spring/SPRING_BOOT.md

 years.
 This means that the day you want to start writing reactive web apps, you don’t have to learn a whole new paradigm to build web controllers.

-If we added spring-boot-starter-web, this is what it contains:
+If we added api-boot-starter-web, this is what it contains:
 - Spring MVC and the associated annotations found in Spring Web.
 These are the Spring Framework bits that support servlet-based web apps.